 This NLP reframing technique reminds us of all this, as well as how to consciously choose the meaning that works the best, given our individual situation.

 Using NLP Reframing Technique to Manage Disappointment: My Personal Example

 We were immediately turned away when we got to the appointment desk.
 I only had copies of their birth certificates, not originals.
 And that was that.
 Two hours wasted.
-Now I need to order originals from the State of New Mexico.
-Looks like we’re two weeks away from their driver permits!
+Now I need to order originals.
+Looks like we’re two weeks away from driver permits!